Terrorism in Sri Lanka: Islamic terrorism

-National Thowheeth Jama'ath is a local militant Islamist group with suspected foreign ties, known for attacks against Buddhists in 2018.
-It was also involved in the brutal murder of two police officers Ganesh Dinesh and Niroshan Indika.
-However, its major terrorist act was reported during Easter Sunday on 21 April 2019, when suicide bombers of the group attacked three Catholic churches in Colombo, Negombo and Batticaloa and three luxury hotels in Colombo.
+The National Thowheeth Jama'ath is a local militant Islamist group with suspected ties to the Islamic State.
+The group is most notable for orchestrating the 2019 Sri Lanka Easter bombings on 21 April 2019 (Easter Sunday), when NTJ suicide bombers attacked three Catholic churches in Colombo, Negombo and Batticaloa and three luxury hotels in Colombo.
 259 people were killed, including at least 45 foreigners, and over 500 more were injured.
 On 27 April 2019, Sri Lankan security forces and militants from National Thowheeth Jama'ath clashed after the security forces raided a safe house of the militants.
 Sixteen people, including six children, died during the raid, and two more were injured, as three cornered suicide bombers blew themselves up.

+The group was also involved in the brutal murder of two police officers Ganesh Dinesh and Niroshan Indika in 2018, which at the time was wrongfully blamed on a former LTTE cadre.